ajmpawlik/CV-Aleksandra-Pawlik/README.md

 I acquired the ability and appreciation for pair programming.
 I am familiar with modelling along the MVC lines, and creating applications following the principles of object-oriented programming.

 I worked in three self-organising teams leaning on the agile methodology principles.
-With my colleagues we captured the spirit of teamwork on the two vlog channels, see linked.
+With my colleagues we captured the spirit of teamwork on the two vlog channels, <a href="https://www.youtube.com/watch?v=QyjI074rbqE"> Forest programming language development </a> and <a href="https://www.youtube.com/watch?v=6fr4jZW9YTg&feature=youtu.be"> the work on the Rails project</a>.

 All my efforts a Makers were guided by the Extreme Programming Values.